saikot-paul/BlackJack/README.md

 # BlackJack
 In order to learn JavaScript I decided to build the game of BlackJack.

+# FILES:
+* BlackJackGame/
+  * index.css -> contains all the stylings for the game
+  * index.html -> contains all the presentation portion of the game
+  * index.js -> contains all the code functions for the game:
+    * startGame()
+      * function that starts the game when the start button is press, uses the initialized variables to start the game and is disabled while a game is in progress
+    * checkGameRules()
+      * function that checks whether the current state of the game can be continued, or is won/lost
+    * newCard()
+      * function activated when the new card button is pressed
+      * used to add new card to player's hand
+    * getSum()
+      * helper function used to get current sum of player's hand
+    * getCardString()
+      * helper function used to format the current belonging to the player

 # BUGS
 * Can press START button multiple times without following game context/rules